 We participate in the biennial national Labour History conference, with members attending and some presenting papers.
 Each year we produce several newsletters and welcome contributions and ideas from members.

-The Adelaide Branch is registered under the Associations Incorporations Act (SA).
+The South Australian Branch is registered under the Associations Incorporations Act (SA).
 A copy of the Constitution can be found at the bottom of this page.

 Jude Elton, President